-BLAINE COUNTY, Idaho — Blaine County and City officials are planning to put in place additional measures to limit the spread of COVID-19.
+BLAINE COUNTY, Idaho — Blaine County and City officials held a special meeting Saturday morning, passing Ordinance 2020-02, which will extend their original self isolation order by one week, in attempt to slow the spread of coronavirus.
 The new measures aim to reduce the amount of travel into and out of the county and limit community spread of the virus.
-These actions are in addition to those contained in the Idaho Department of Health and Welfare Self-Isolation Order of March 20.
+These actions are in addition to those contained in the Idaho Department of Health and Welfare Self-Isolation Order of March 25.

 Highlights of the proposed actions are as follows: